跳至主要内容

 • Faster ticket resolutions: Seemingly insurmountable workloads can quickly become manageable when agents have strong multitasking skills.

-• Lower average handle time: Agent knowledge, automation, and proactive support options help agents quickly handle customer service interactions.
+• Lower average handle time (AHT): Agent knowledge, automation, and proactive support options help agents quickly handle customer service interactions.

-Many organizations take advantage of automated software and AI to boost productivity.
+Many organizations leverage automated software and AI to boost productivity.
 Customer service team leads are now expected to incorporate AI into team operations to increase team efficiency, encourage technology use, and systematize feedback.

-For example, the Zendesk Agent Workspace empowers agents to communicate with customers across channels in one unified app, improving resolution times and creating more organized customer service experiences.
+For example, the Zendesk AI-powered ticketing system empowers agents to communicate with customers across channels in one unified app, improving resolution times and creating more organized customer service experiences.

 5. Adaptability